Pennsylvania Marital Property Laws

 All of the property acquired by a couple during marriage is considered marital property and thus subject to division during the divorce process.
 Some states (not including Pennsylvania) recognize "community property," in which all property is jointly owned.
 Ohio marital property laws follow the majority of states in allowing for several different methods to divide marital property after a divorce.

-The following chart and links will provide you with information about Pennsylvania marital property laws.
+The following chart and links will provide you with information about Pennsylvania marital property laws, while the discussion below it provides more in-depth information.
 See FindLaw's Divorce and Property section to learn more.

 |Community Property Recognized?||No. State Supreme Court held community property law (§§48-201, et seq.) invalid under state constitution (357 Pa.
 581, 55 A.2d 521)|